 I want to focus my attention on the Turkish Bazaar.
 A masterpiece of urban renewal.
-A renovated market, an alley that used to be filled of all kinds strange shops now somehow managed to reinvent itself as a significant culinary hotspot in the city.
+A renovated market, an alley that used to be filled with all kinds of strange shops now somehow managed to reinvent itself as a significant culinary hotspot in the city.
 Within a radius of 20-30 meters, there are three small, excellent, original restaurants, run by young, local people, who insist on maintaining the new culinary scene.
-Not against all odds, but using all the skill that they have.
+Not against all odds, but using all the skills that they have.
 And they are hugely successful.
 This is a phenomenon that is unusual, even in Tel Aviv terms.
 I repeat: three excellent restaurants glued to each other’s door to door.
-In Tel Aviv they were already gossiping about each other until someone would do something.
+In Tel Aviv, they were already gossiping about each other until someone would do something.

 Mercato by Chef Omri Sahar is one of them.
-As befits a restaurant whose spiritual roots are not hidden (Mercato is a market in Italian), you can see it throughout the breadth of the Italian menu: whether it is crudo (cold entrees), antipasti, pasta and hot fish and meat main courses.
+As befits a restaurant whose spiritual roots are not hidden (Mercato is a market in Italian), you can see it throughout the breadth of the Italian menu: whether it is Crudo (cold entrees), antipasti, pasta, and hot fish and meat main courses.
 The restaurant offers a tasting menu (interesting: all three restaurants in the Turkish Bazaar offer a tasting menu, as a policy that seeks to maximize the diner’s access to the raw materials they offer), but you should just sample the menu and taste what you fancy.
 The waitress will ask you to take your time, to eat slowly, according to the slow pace of taking out the dishes.
 You should not be in no hurry to get anywhere.

 El Marsa Restaurant at the Port of Acre

-Last but not least is El-Marsa Restaurant! this amazing place has it all, they offer grilled fish, meat, all types of seafood (not kosher), in short good old Mediterranean food! the place is located in the port of Acre, in an ancient building built in 1210 and later used by the Ottomans for customs.
+Last but not least is El-Marsa Restaurant! this amazing place has it all, they offer grilled fish, meat, all types of seafood (not kosher), in short, good old Mediterranean food! the place is located in the port of Acre, in an ancient building built in 1210 and later used by the Ottomans for customs.
 The restaurant successfully combines the modern and ancient side, which is reflected in both design and food, and therefore provides an extraordinary experience for all diners.
 The restaurant can host events of up to 100 people, with a variety of custom menus.